 The Wilmslow Symphony Orchestra was set up shortly after the Second World War, in 1947,

-Recently the orchestra has invited guest conductors and these have included Juan Ortuno, Robert Chasey, Kenneth Woods, Marco Bellasi and Carlos del Cueto.
+Recently the orchestra has invited guest conductors and these have included Juan Ortuno, Robert Chasey, Tom Newall, Kenneth Woods, Marco Bellasi and our president, Edward Gregson.

-As a large symphony orchestra our repertoire includes works by Elgar, Nielson, Strauss, Britten, Janacek, Holst, Debussy, Stravinsky, Mahler and Shostakovich and many others and also more contemporary works.
+As a large symphony orchestra our repertoire is ambitious and includes works by Elgar, Nielson, Strauss, Britten, Janacek, Holst, Debussy, Stravinsky, Mahler and Shostakovich and many others and also more contemporary works.

-Now in its 70th year, the orchestra is a registered charity, No.507565, is associated with Making Music, a society which champions amateur music and amateur musicians, is a member of Wilmslow Business Group and is supported by the Evans Arts Trust.
+The orchestra is a registered charity, No.507565, is associated with Making Music, is a member of Wilmslow Business Group and is supported by the Evans Arts Trust.